Moniter123/build-cdn/privacy.md

 - The file or page you requested.
 - The user agent information your browser sent.

-In accordance with EU regulation 2016/679 (GDPR) Article 6 Paragraph 1 (f) and Article 17 Paragraph 3 (e), these server logs will be stored for up to 6 months and only be used in the event of abuse or a rectifying a breaking problem with the service.
+Starting May 25, 2018, in accordance with EU regulation 2016/679 (GDPR) Article 6 Paragraph 1 (f) and Article 17
+Paragraph 3 (e), these server logs will be stored for up to 6 months and only be used in the event of abuse or a rectifying a breaking problem with the service.

 ## Complaints and Information Requests